Shahanak98/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_ConfiguringandSecuringACRandAKS.md

 > **Result:** You have configured and secured ACR and AKS.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
- - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Review

+In this lab, you have:

+- Created an Azure Container Registry.
+- Created a Dockerfile, build a container and push it to Azure Container Registry.
+- Created an Azure Kubernetes Service cluster.
+- Granted the AKS cluster permissions to access the ACR.
+- Deployed an external service to AKS.
+- Verified the you can access an external AKS-hosted service.
+- Deployed an internal service to AKS.
+- Verified the you can access an internal AKS-hosted service.

-**You have successfully completed the lab**
+## You have successfully completed the lab